opentracing/specification/project_organization.md

 - Provide feedback about possible priorities and/or specific proposals from the OTSC
 - Represent OpenTracing’s interests within their own organizations

+## Documentation Working Group

+The OpenTracing community is growing rapidly, moving from a tight-knit group of early adopters to a larger group of developers.
+In order to support this transition, the Documentation Working Group is tasked with codifying the existing knowledge base into proper documentation which can be easily accessed via the OpenTracing website.

+### Documentation Projects
+- Project Overview
+- Cross-Language Specification
+- Tags
+- Language APIs
+- OpenTracing CookBook
+- Walkthroughs and Tutorials
+- FAQ
+- Index of Instrumentations
+- Guidelines for framework/library maintainers

+### Responsibilities
+- Schedule and attend Documentation Working Group sessions.
+- Maintain community guidelines for contributing documentation changes.
+- Setup and maintain documentation infrastructure.
+- Produce missing documentation.

 ## Contributed OpenTracing Support

 Repositories under [github.com/opentracing-contrib](https://github.com/opentracing-contrib) pertain to specific open-source software packages and projects.
 Each may have its own owners and internal policies regarding PRs, review requirements, and committer management.
 You can learn more about OpenTracing contributions via the [opentracing-contrib meta-repository](https://github.com/opentracing-contrib/meta).